jwillinghalpern/mbs_clipboard/README.md

 ## Features

 - Converts any FM object that can be copied:
-  - ScriptStep
-  - Script
+  - Script Steps
-  - Table
+  - Scripts
-  - Field
+  - Tables
-  - Layout12
+  - Fields
-  - ValueList
+  - Layout Objects
-  - CustomFunction
+  - ValueLists
-  - Layout
+  - Custom Functions
 - Optionally floats above other windows for easy access

 ## Requirements